whatwg/meta/COMMITTING.md

 This is descriptive text providing details further explaining the title above.
 There is no restriction to the line length of this commit summary.

-Do remember to double space for subsequent paragraphs within summary.
+Do remember to insert a single blank line between multiple paragraphs within the commit summary.
 ```

 ## Branches